jezberg/jezberg.github.io/_posts/2024-08-11-flatanger.md

 thumbnail: assets/img/flatanger1.jpg
 ---

 The summer holidays are over in Finland, and I am getting back to work.
 Over the following weeks, I will be traveling quite a lot.
 Tomorrow, I am going to Brusells to visit Prof. Bart Bogaerts, and the week after that, I'll be in India for the [SAT 2024](https://satisfiability.org/SAT24/).
 Finally, in the first week of September, I'll go to Girona for [CP 24](https://cp2024.a4cp.org/index.html).
 I am both excited and terrified about the upcoming weeks.
-I am excited to start my Academy Research Fellowship ({% link _posts/2024-06-17-funding.md %}), but terrified about how many hours I'll spend in an airplane.
+I am excited to start my [Academy Research Fellowship]({% link _posts/2024-06-17-funding.md %}), but terrified about how many hours I'll spend in an airplane.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">